 Number.

-The officers of this Corporation shall be elected annually by the 7 Board of Directors members referred to in Article III section 1 of these bylaws and shall consist of a president, vice president, secretary and other officers that may become necessary, and the County 4-H Advisor(s).
+The officers of this Corporation shall be elected annually by the 7 Board of Directors members referred to in Article IV of these bylaws and shall consist of a president, vice president, secretary and other officers that may become necessary.
+The County 4-H Advisor and other county office staff are encouraged to attend meeting(s) of the Board of Directors in an advisory capacity.

 Election and Term.